-It has been nearly a few thousand years since the last night of autumn, the Yalda Night, the darkest and longest night of the year has been celebrated by Iranians with a variety of rituals and customs in different regions of Iran.
+Yalda Night, locally known as Shab-e Yalda, is a significant cultural celebration in Iran that holds deep historical and symbolic importance.
+It has been nearly a few thousand years since the last night of autumn, the Yalda Night, the longest night of the year, has been celebrated by Iranians with a variety of rituals and customs in different regions of Iran.
+Iranians gather on the longest night of the year to mark the winter solstice and embrace traditions that have been passed down through generations.

 Yalda Night is the longest night of the year between the sunset on December 21st , the last day of autumn until sunrise on December 22nd (dates may vary), the first day of winter, coinciding with the winter solstice in the Northern Hemisphere, so after this night, the nights get shorter and the day time lengthens.

-According to ancient Iranians (Zoroastrian and Mithraic ) this night – the longest night of the year is the birth day of deity “Mehr” or Mithra, and after this night the days lengthen again until vernal equinox (spring equinox) when days and nights become equal in length again.
+According to ancient Iranians (Zoroastrian and Mithraic cultures) this night is the birth day of deity “Mehr” or Mithra, and after this night the days lengthen again until vernal equinox (spring equinox) when days and nights become equal in length again.

 Iranian Traditions in Yalda Night

-Yalda, The last night of autumn, which is the longest and darkest night of the year, has gained a special place among Iranians who enjoy spending this long night together with family with all sorts of fun programs until dawn; to prevent the darkness and coldness caused by absence of the sun weaken their souls.
+Yalda, The last night of autumn, which is the longest night of the year, has gained a special place among Iranians who enjoy spending this long night together with family with all sorts of fun programs until dawn; to prevent the darkness and coldness caused by absence of the sun weaken their souls.
+Yalda Night emphasizes the importance of family and community, encouraging a sense of unity and togetherness.
+Gatherings on Yalda Night create lasting memories, as people go meeting their old parents, families and friends come together to celebrate traditions and share joy.

 Fesenjan Stew | Pomogranete and walnut stew with chicken